-Of this you can be sure ... every day you, as a leader, are making organizational design choices ... problems emerge when you don't fully appreciate the impact of choices you make.
+Of this, you can be sure ... every day you, as a leader, are making organizational design choices ... problems emerge when you don't fully appreciate the impact of the choices you make.

 In traditional organizations, the design of the organization is focused primarily upon the set-up of the work processes system (how you get the job done) and is primarily the responsibility of technical people (e.g. Engineers or Computer Technicians) with some input from H.R.

-Organization design is simply a process of systematically thinking about the way your systems, structures and processes and people interact in order to deliver the results the business wants.
-The key word is .... systematically
+Organization design is simply a process of systematically thinking about the way your systems, structures and processes and people interact to deliver the results the business wants.
+The key word is .... systematically.

-The other thing that you need to get pretty clear about, is when you make a decision to change an element, in the way your work gets done, that this change will have an impact on other elements in your work system.
-See the organization redesign page for more on this important point.
+The other thing that you need to get pretty clear about is when you decide to change an element, in the way your work gets done, that this change will have an impact on other elements in your work system.
+See the organization redesign page for more on this vital point.

 all impact each other and impact on the organization's performance.

-To change your organization culture you need to adjust the design that glues it together ... and understand the impact of those design choices.
+To change your organizational culture, you need to adjust the design that glues it together ... and understand the impact of those design choices.

-Outside of a greenfield start-up situation, the reason for engaging in major organization re-design activities, is because your business needs to change, in a sweeping way, in order to be competitive.
-In other words, there is a gap between where we are now, and where we need to be in order to stay in business.
+Outside of a greenfield start-up situation, the reason for engaging in major organization re-design activities is because your business needs to change, in a sweeping way, to be competitive.
+In other words, there is a gap between where we are now, and where we need to be to stay in business.

 If you have any one of the three in this triangle discontented, then that is your clue that a re-design of your works processes and organization systems is called for.

 Don't mistake continuous improvement for organizational design.
 Continuous improvement is more about small, step-by-step changes.
-A re-design is more about large-scale changes that impacts on many areas of your business.
+A re-design is more about large-scale changes that impact on many areas of your business.

-There is no one path to the creation of a high performance organization.
-However, no matter the system you choose to design (or re-design), your organization, a process needs to be followed that ensures that each of the following five elements are taken care of, and addressed in a systematic way:
+There is no one path to the creation of a high-performance organization.
+However, no matter the system you choose to design (or re-design), your organization, a process needs to be followed that ensures that each of the following five elements are taken care of, and addressed systematically:

-It is important that any organization design change is approached systematically, and you have long-term commitment from the leadership team to follow through, even when it gets tough.
+It is essential that any organization design change is approached systematically, and you have a long-term commitment from the leadership team to follow through, even when it gets tough.

 Realize this: Whether you choose to use a structured organization design model or not, you are constantly making design choices that impact on the culture and work systems and consequently the performance of your business.

 For example, in one company I worked with, one of their re-design choices was to change the way they produced their product, so a team became responsible for the entire production process -- from start to finish.
-Where prior to the organization re-design, this work flow had been broken up into several smaller teams.
+Where before the organization re-design, this workflow had been broken up into several smaller teams.

-And, whilst that organization design choice, was right for that facility, it may not work for any other organization.
-But, without that major re-design of their work practices and work flow, any other design changes they would have made would have just been tinkering at the edges.
-Minor changes would have not addressed one of the major elements that was holding them back from high performance (there were a number of other design changes too -- but this was the biggest mindset and work flow change.)
+And, while that organization design choice, was right for that facility, it may not work for any other organization.
+But, without that major re-design of their work practices and workflow, any other design changes they would have made would have just been tinkering at the edges.
+Minor changes would not have addressed one of the major elements that was holding them back from high performance (there were many other design changes too -- but this was the biggest mindset and workflow change.)

-Certainly, it is much easier, when the organization design is being done on a greenfield site ... one of my most fulfilling work experiences was as the People & Culture Leader, leading the design of a greenfield site, for Colgate-Palmolive.
-At start-up you have no established culture, no (or at least few) cynics and skeptics to overcome.
+Yes, it is much easier, when the organization design is being done on a greenfield site ... one of my most fulfilling work experiences was as the People & Culture Leader, leading the design of a greenfield site, for Colgate-Palmolive.
+At start-up, you have no established culture, no (or at least few) cynics and skeptics to overcome.